Optimal approximating Markov chains for Bayesian inference: Applications

-adaptively choosing $|V|$ at each step to achieve a pre-specified approximation error.
-We consider an alternative use of subsampling within a Gibbs sampler for logistic regression; rather than using the likelihood approximation directly, we use a subsampling-based approximation of a covariance matrix in a Gibbs sampling step.
-Computing the covariance is the major computational bottleneck, so we achieve similar computational speedup to use of the full likelihood approximation, and are able to obtain theoretical guarantees on approximation error under weaker conditions on the data.
+We consider a minibatch approximation of a covariance matrix within a Gibbs sampler for logistic regression.
+We are able to obtain theoretical guarantees on approximation error under weaker conditions on the data than \cite{korattikara2014austerity}.